Trouble paying your mortgage? | Chelsea Building Society

 - If there is still not enough money from the sale to repay the whole of your mortgage, you will still owe us the amount that is left (this is known as a shortfall debt).
 We will tell you how much this is as soon as possible.

-- If you bought your home with other borrowers, each of you is responsible for all the money borrowed.
+- Everyone named on the mortgage is responsible for all the money borrowed.
 This is true even if you normally only pay part of the mortgage.

-- We will contact you within 6 years of selling the property (5 years in Scotland) to arrange for you to pay back what you still owe.
+- We will contact you to arrange for you to pay back what you still owe.
+We have 6 years to do this (5 years in Scotland).

 - We will take account of your income and outgoings when we arrange a payment plan for this shortfall debt with you.
 But if we cannot arrange a suitable plan, we may go to court to get our money back.
 You may have to pay additional court costs.